-- Step 1 From the Navigator pane, select Definitions>Jobs to display the Jobs pane. - Step 2 Click the Add Job button to display a Job Definition dialog. - Step 3 In the Job Name field, enter Agent_Job1. - Step 4 In the Command field, enter the full path to the file:
+- 1. From the Navigator pane, select Definitions>Jobs to display the Jobs pane. - 2.
+Click the Add Job button to display a Job Definition dialog. - 3.
+In the Job Name field, enter Agent_Job1. - 4.
+In the Command field, enter the full path to the Inv21 batch file for your platform: